semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 ### apiVersion

-The `apiVersion` property defines the version used for the definition of the YAML file.
+The `apiVersion` property defines the version of the YAML grammar that will be used in current YAML file.
+Different versions have different features.

 List of values for `apiVersion`: `v1alpha`.

 ### kind

-The `kind` property
+The `kind` property defines the purpose of the YAML file.
+For a YAML file that will be used for defining `secrets`, the value of the `kind` property should be `Secret`.

 The list of values for `kind`: `Secret`, `Project`.

 ### metadata

-The `metadata` property
+The `metadata` property defines the metadata of the Secrets YAML file.
+Currently, only the `name` property is allowed but this might change in future versions.

 #### name in metadata

-The value of the `name` property in the `metadata` context
+The value of the `name` property, which is a string, in the `metadata` context defines the name of the `secrets` bucket.
+This `name` value will be used in the Pipeline YAML file for importing a specific `secrets` bucket or as an argument to the `sem delete secrets` command for deleting a specific `secrets` bucket.

 ### data:

-The `data` property
+The `data` property, which is compulsory, currently holds a single `env_vars` property.

 ### env_vars

-The `env_vars` property is a list of `name` and `value` pairs that allow you to define the names and the values of the environment variables that will be inserted in the `secrets` bucket described.
+The `env_vars` property, which is compulsory, is a list of `name` and `value` pairs that allows you to define the names and the values of the environment variables that will be inserted in the current `secrets` bucket.

 #### name in env_vars

-The value of the `name` property
+The value of the `name` property under the `env_vars` property defines the name of an environment variable.

 #### value

-The value of the `value` property
+The value of the `value` property defines the value of the environment variable that was previously defined using a `name` property.

 ## Secrets example